 Protection of drinking water is everyone's responsibility.
 We have implemented the following source water protection.
 You can help protect your community's drinking water source(s) in several ways: dispose of chemicals properly; take used motor oil to a recycling center, volunteer in your community to participate in group efforts to protect your source.

-Violations that Your Water System Received for the Report Year
+Violations that Your Water System Received for the Report Year: NONE

-The Town of Yadkinville's water met or exceeded all established drinking water standards.
+Your water met all the required drinking water standards.

 Water Quality Data Tables of Detected Contaminants